mui/toolpad/docs/data/toolpad/studio/concepts/rbac.md

 <p class="description">Restrict pages in Toolpad Studio application to users with certain roles only.</p>

 :::warning
-Role-based access control will be a paid feature of Toolpad Studio very soon, so it's only available for free for a limited time.
+Role-based access control is a paid feature of Toolpad Studio.
 :::

 You can configure pages in a Toolpad Studio application so that users must have certain roles within specific authentication providers in order to access them.